Cookies on the UK Anti-Doping website

 When prescribed a substance or method, athletes should find out whether the medication is prohibited by checking the Global DRO.
 If the medication is not prohibited, athletes can start using the prescribed medication or treatment.

-If the medication is prohibited, athletes should check with their prescribing physician or the sport’s medical personnel to see if there are any alternative medications or treatments that are permitted.
+2) If the medication is prohibited you should check with your prescribing physician to see if there are any alternative medications of treatments that are prohibited.

 TUEs related to beta-2 agonist medication to treat asthma

 Inhaled beta-2 agonists are prohibited at all times and require a Therapeutic Use Exemption (TUE), except for: